enormandeau/guideseq_ibis/README.md

 ### Dependencies

-To run GUIDE-Seq IBIS, you will also need to have the following programs installed on your computer.
+GUIDE-Seq IBIS depends on the following programs:

 - GUIDE-Seq IBIS will only work on GNU Linux or OSX
 - bash 4+